Tapered Annual Allowance

 Using these aspects, the formula is:

-Taxable income – gross relief at source pension contributions + employment income sacrificed for pension contributions since 2015 – taxed lump sum death benefits received in current tax year
+Taxable income – gross relief at source pension contributions + employment income sacrificed for pension contributions since 2015 – taxed lump sum death benefits received in the current tax year

 What is adjusted income?